< Back to Previous

 It felt as though this poor venerable city had survived centuries only to be hollowed out by termites, at least psychically, and nothing was left except the beautifully architected stone façade.

-On side streets, though, one had a sense of actual domicile, men with brooms, women perched on stoops—but they too seemed like shades in a ghost town, a few old-timers outside saloons and shops.
+On side streets, though, one had a sense of actual domicile—men with brooms, women perched on stoops—but they too seemed like shades in a ghost town, a few old-timers outside saloons and shops.

 Total dietary surrender: We got some horrid slices of doughy reheated pizza at the only establishment that wasn’t too packed with tourists to wedge in.

 The best moment was the scenic view leaving town, as landscapes of tiered farms, dark rows of crops, tall thin trees, and wooded copses rolled across the distance, an incredible living painting of Italian farmland in patterns like abstract flags.
 From a long-ago-urbanized hill, the cultivated valley rose and sank as it bloomed 360 degrees to distant hills.
-One could stand at any number of posts and scan the details and then the whole canvas like a Renaissance masterpiece of prosperity and timelessness.
-A scab peeling off verdure, a crisp thin road cut itself between tight-rowed crops on one side, orchards on the other.
+One could stand at any number of posts and scan the details and then the whole canvas like a Renaissance vista of prosperity and timelessness.
+A minor scab peeling off puew verdure, a crisp thin road cut itself, between tight-rowed crops on one side, orchards on the other.

 Italians cultivate the tallest, thinnest dark green trees I have ever seen.
 They ascend in little groves or stand alone.
 Could these bear true fruits?
 Or are they ornamental?
 Anywhere but not everywhere, in the vast perspective they stand out like needles, or Christmas trees distorted by replication, and they are far blacker than anything else, so they mark space in a cairnlike way.
 In fact, like everything else in this oil, they are a variation of green, merely the darkest in a spectrum from the ochre bushes in the foreground to fields, both wild and planted, of every shade from light to dark green, and not in any continuous pallet but scattered about a green color wheel.